Keterion/inbox_scraper/README.md

 [requests](https://pypi.org/project/requests/) = *

 ### Files
-You need to create these files before running the program.
+You need to write data into these two files:

-username.txt - iserv username (i.e. "john.doe")
+username(.txt) - iserv username (i.e. "john.doe")

-password.txt - iserv password (i.e. "passw0rd")
+password(.txt) - iserv password (i.e. "passw0rd")

 The files should be in the same folder as this README file.